-The Academy uses a grading system for entry-level (coal and metal/nonmetal) courses of study and gives examinations in these classes.
+The Academy uses a grading system for MSHA entry-level courses of study and gives examinations in these classes.
 These grades are recorded, and students are informed of their progress through periodic grade reports.

 Units of Credit/Certificates of Participation